Who is eligible for 30 hours free childcare now it's being extended and when does it start?

 More working parents are due to benefit from free childcare, Chancellor Jeremy Hunt has announced.

-This, alongside other childcare related changes announced by the Chancellor, will be important news for families struggling with the cost of raising a child (opens in new tab) and rising average childcare costs (opens in new tab).
+This, alongside other childcare related changes announced by the Chancellor, will be important news for families struggling with the cost of raising a child and rising average childcare costs.

 Who is eligible for 30 hours free childcare?

-Under current rules, you can get 30 hours free childcare if:
+While everyone can get 15 hours free childcare once their child turns three, under current rules, you can get 30 hours free childcare if:

 - You live in England